anoop4686/Ansible/create-user-by-prompt-name/README.md

 Role Name
 =========
-create-user-by-prompt-name
+Create-user-by-prompt-name

 About this role:
 ------------
-This role is used to a custom create user
+This role is used for custom a user with password by entering own.

-You have to enter you username and Password

 Supporting libary install on your control mode
 -----------------